canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 }
 ```

-Here, the name of the package — `main` — is identified and the `fmt`
+Here, the name of the package — `main` — is identified, and the `fmt`
-package is imported from Go's standard library.
+package is imported from the Go standard library.
 A `main()` function is defined and a method is called from `fmt`
 to print a line of text that is passed as an argument.

-To compile and run your program use the `go run` command.
+To compile and run your program, use the `go run` command.
-If you pass the current directory as an argument the Go compiler
+If you pass the current directory as an argument, the Go compiler
-will automatically find the main package and main function during
+automatically finds the main package and main function during
 the build:

 ```none